Treating Conjunctivitis in Cats

 Complex eye infections like these can be hard to treat.
 In these cases, the tear ducts themselves may become infected.
 Bring your cat in for an exam, if you are concerned that the infection is more complex.

-Is it Safe to Use Eye Drops for Humans on a Cat?
+Is it Safe to Use Humans Eye Drops on a Cat?

 Pink eye often clears up after specifically formulated feline eye drops are administered.